openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_dpdk.rst

 Description
 ###########

-Check Contrail deploy on HA environment
+Check Contrail deploy on HA environment with dpdk

 Complexity